Students are often bombarded with study tips in the run up to exam time. Here are our top five…

 For most GCSE subjects, CGP are simply unbeatable.
 Many high achieving students use the combination of CGP revision guides + past papers and end up with multiple A*s.
 Be sure to get the revision guide tailored to your exam board (for example get the GCSE Edexcel Biology revision guide rather than simply the Biology one).
 This way you can be sure the guide covers exactly what you’re being assessed on.

 One technique I found particularly successful for my final GCSE Biology, Chemistry and Physics exams was to condense my CGP revision guides down into question and answer study cards.
-I then went through the question and answer study cards repeatedly, practised some past papers and scored full marks in all three exams!
-Obviously though there’s no single ‘correct’ revision strategy, so do what works best for you.
+I then went through the question and answer study cards repeatedly, practised some past papers and scored full marks in the three exams!
+Remember though there’s no single ‘correct’ revision strategy, so do what works best for you.
 For example, I did most revision listening to music whereas, for others who can’t help but sing along, there’s nothing more distracting!

 For A level, often the official revision guide/textbook for the course is your best bet.
 Books with lots of practice questions could also prove helpful.